X-ray luminosity function of high-mass X-ray binaries: Studying the signatures of different physical processes using detailed binary evolution calculations: Discussion

-For instance, from the three prescriptions of BH kick normalizations, fall-back kicks have the lowest number of RLO-XRBs \citep[for the default remnant mass prescription of][]{2020MNRAS.499.2803P} at the point where the XLF moves from being dominated by wind-fed XRBs to RLO XRBs, shown by the change of slope at $10^{39}$~erg~s$^{-1}$ for the solid-orange line in Figure~\ref{fig:kick_effect_all}.
-On the other hand, fall-back kicks result in a larger number of wind-fed XRBs for luminosities less than $\sim 10^{38}$~erg~s$^{-1}$ than the other two kick prescriptions.
-Following \citet{2021PASA...38...56H}, the observability of some of these wind-fed XRBs may actually be limited (see Section~\ref{sec:wind_hmxb_crit}).
+For instance, from the three prescriptions of BH kick normalizations, fall-back kicks have the lowest number of RLO XRBs \citep[for the default remnant mass prescription of][]{2020MNRAS.499.2803P} at the point where the XLF moves from being dominated by wind-fed XRBs to RLO XRBs, shown by the change of slope at $10^{39}$~erg~s$^{-1}$ for the solid orange line in Fig.~\ref{fig:kick_effect_all}.
+On the other hand, fall-back kicks result in a larger number of wind-fed XRBs for luminosities of less than $\sim 10^{38}$~erg~s$^{-1}$ than the other two kick prescriptions.
+Following \citet{2021PASA...38...56H}, the observability of some of these wind-fed XRBs may actually be limited (see Sect.~\ref{sec:wind_hmxb_crit}).
 Figure~\ref{fig:disc_fbk_wind} shows the result of these two effects combined, also comparing the resultant XLF to the default model (that has the parameter values shown in Table~\ref{table:params_def}), and to the observations from \citet[][pink shaded region]{2019ApJS..243....3L}.
 Wind-fed XRBs for X-ray luminosities below $10^{38}$~erg~s$^{-1}$ are reduced in number when the observable wind-fed accretion criterion is included.
-The combined effect of these two assumptions leads to a smoother XLF and a less pronounced ``bump'' around $\sim 10^{38}\,\rm erg\, s^{-1}$ (up to a factor of $\sim 6$ compared to observations).
+The combined effect of these two assumptions leads to a smoother XLF and a less pronounced bump around $\sim 10^{38}\,\rm erg\, s^{-1}$ (up to a factor of $\sim 6$ compared to observations).

-Similarly, the combined effect of BH kicks with no normalization (see Section~\ref{sec:sn_kick}) and eccentric orbits that circularize at the onset of RLO at final orbital separations wider than the periastron distance (e.g. by assuming that the angular momentum of the orbit at the onset of RLO is conserved; see Section~\ref{sec:circ_effect}) also results in a drastic change in the synthetic XLF.
+Similarly, the combined effect of BH kicks with no normalization (see Sect.~\ref{sec:sn_kick}) and eccentric orbits that circularize at the onset of RLO at final orbital separations wider than the periastron distance (e.g., by assuming that the angular momentum of the orbit at the onset of RLO is conserved; see Sect.~\ref{sec:circ_effect}) also results in a drastic change in the synthetic XLF.
 Figure~\ref{fig:disc_nN_ALT} shows the XLF for this case, comparing it to the default model and the observed XLF from \cite[][pink shaded region]{2019ApJS..243....3L}.
 The normalization of the synthetic XLF with the combined effects compares well to that of the observed XLF, particularly at $10^{38}$~erg~s$^{-1}$ where the slope changes for both the XLFs.
 However, the slope at luminosities greater than $10^{39}$~erg~s$^{-1}$ is steeper than the observed XLF.